tinacms/tina.io/content/guides/gatsby/using-git/customize-form.md

 ---
-title: Editing Markdown Content
+title: Customizing Forms
 ---

-With the Remark Form created, you can now edit your Markdown file in the Tina sidebar.
+With the Form created, you can now edit your data files in the Tina sidebar.
 The `markdown` component is [CommonMark](https://commonmark.org/help/) compatible.
-Content changes are written to the Markdown files in real time.
+Content changes are written to the files in real time.
 Hitting `Save` will commit those changes to your repository.

 **Why write to disk "on change"?**

 This allows any `gatsby-remark-*` plugins to properly transform the data in to a remark node and provide a true-fidelity preview of the changes.

-## Customizing Remark Forms
+## Customizing Remark or JSON Forms

-Tina's [remark hook or components](/guides/gatsby/markdown/create-remark-form) create the form based on the shape of the data.
+Tina's form [hooks or components](/guides/gatsby/using-git/create-remark-form) create the form based on the shape of the data.
 This is convenient for getting started but you will want to customize the form eventually to make it more user friendly.

 **Why customize the form?**